aled1027/notes.alexledger.net/content/posts/doing-a-group-by-on-datadog-logs.md

 tags: [datadog, python, datasette, logs, monitoring]
 ---

-I had some queries that were timing out, which meant that `request_started` was being logged by `request_finished` wasn't.
-As far as I can tell, datadog doesn't support group by or queries like this, so I exported the data to a CSV and queried it directly.
+I had some queries that were timing out in a web app, which were identified by a log pattern where a log 'request_started` was logged but a log with `request_finished` wasn't.
+I wanted to finf queries that matched that pattern and as far as I could tell, datadog didn't support an aggregate query like this.
+So I exported the data to a CSV and queried it directly.

 1. Go to datadog logs and add the query and time range.
 My query was `service:odyn-prod @event:request_*`.
 2. Dump the logs: click Download as CSV.
 I download about 60k rows and it took <90 seconds.